Richard Witschge

-Richard Peter Witschge (born 20 September 1969) is a Dutch former footballer who played as a midfielder.
+Richard Peter Witschge (born 20 September 1969) is a Dutch former professional footballer who played as a midfielder.
 He was known for his technique and passing ability.

 In an 18-year professional career he played mainly for Ajax, but also represented, amongst other clubs, Barcelona.
 In 11 seasons in the Eredivisie, he amassed totals of 226 matches and 15 goals.

 Witschge represented the Netherlands in the 1990 World Cup and Euro 1996.

 Club career

 Ajax

 Witschge was born in Amsterdam, North Holland.
-A product of local club AFC Ajax's prolific youth ranks under Johan Cruyff, he first appeared in the Eredivisie on 26 October 1986 at the age of 17, and scored his first league goal approximately a year later.
+A product of local club Ajax's prolific youth ranks under Johan Cruyff, he first appeared in the Eredivisie on 26 October 1986 at the age of 17, and scored his first league goal approximately a year later.
 His older brother Rob was already playing for the club.

 Barcelona

-After becoming established in the first team, Witschge signed for Cruyff's FC Barcelona in 1991.
+After becoming established in the first team, Witschge signed for Cruyff's Barcelona in 1991.
 The manager later admitted to deliberately overpaying for him, as a favour to Ajax's incoming board of directors headed by his associate Michael van Praag.

 Witschge featured sparingly during his tenure, as the Catalans won back-to-back La Liga championships.
 He made his debut in the competition on 14 September 1991, playing the full 90 minutes in a 3–1 home win against Real Zaragoza.
 He faced intense competition for playing time as the three allotted slots for foreign players were usually taken up by Michael Laudrup, Hristo Stoichkov and his compatriot Ronald Koeman, and an injury ruled him out of the 1992 European Cup Final.

 Bordeaux

-Witschge's frustration with this state of affairs at the Camp Nou led him to take a substantial pay cut in joining FC Girondins de Bordeaux for 18 million francs, in 1993.
-Initially the move was unsuccessful as he was unhappy with his accommodation and clashed with his coaches over their tactics.
-Amidst ineffectual performances he was booed by his own supporters and eventually dropped from the squad.
+Witschge's frustration with this state of affairs at the Camp Nou led him to take a substantial pay cut in joining Bordeaux for 18 million francs in 1993.
+Initially, the move was unsuccessful, as he was unhappy with his accommodation and clashed with his coaches over their tactics.
+Amidst ineffectual performances, he was booed by his own supporters, and eventually dropped from the squad.

-Witschge moved to Blackburn Rovers on loan just ahead of the transfer deadline in March 1995, featuring against West Ham United as his team won the Premier League title.
+Witschge moved to Blackburn Rovers on loan just ahead of the transfer deadline in March 1995, featuring against West Ham United, as his team won the Premier League title.
 He had been intended as a replacement for injured left winger Jason Wilcox, but manager Kenny Dalglish preferred the more conservative option of pushing left-back Graeme Le Saux forward, bringing Jeff Kenna into the defence.
 An unimpressed Witschge later made an outspoken attack on Blackburn, branding the Lancashire town and its inhabitants "poor and ugly".

 Upon his return to Bordeaux, Witschge found conditions under new coach Slavoljub Muslin much more congenial, resulting in a sharp upturn in his form.
 He scored seven league goals and figured prominently in the team which reached the final of the UEFA Cup, after qualifying for the competition through the 1995 UEFA Intertoto Cup.